-V. Data management
+.V.
+Data Management

-40. On 30 June, the Commission took note of a presentation by the secretariat introducing draft terms of reference for a comprehensive study of the Authority's data infrastructure and management.
-The study will assess the current digital infrastructure, identify gaps and opportunities and propose a future-proof framework for the Authority.
+40. On 30 June, the Commission took note of a presentation from the Secretariat introducing a draft term of reference for a comprehensive study of the Authority's data infrastructure and management.
+The study will assess the current digital infrastructure, identify gaps and opportunities and propose a future proof framework for the Authority.
 The Commission emphasized prioritizing resources for data management, recognizing its critical role in effective data collection, analysis, monitoring and compliance.

 VI.
-Other matters
+Other Matters

-41. The Commission took note of the key outcomes of the second expert scoping workshop, entitled "Charting future horizons: harnessing advanced technologies for the protection and sustainable use of the international seabed area", which focused on monitoring and was hosted by Kobe University and co-organized by the secretariat and the Kobe Ocean-Bottom Exploration Centre from 10 to 12 June.
-Some members of the Commission attended the workshop either online or in-person.
-The workshop was aimed at showcasing new and improved technologies that can support the efficient collection of scientific information from remote areas of the seafloor.
+41. The Commission took note of the key outcomes of the second Expert Scoping Workshop, Charting Future Horizons: Harnessing Advanced Technologies for the Protection and Sustainable Use of the International Seabed Area, which focused on "Monitoring." hosted by Kobe University and co-organized by the secretariat and KOBEC, between 10 and 12 of June.
+Some members of the Commission attended this workshop either on-line or in-person.
+The workshop aimed to showcase new and improved technologies that can support the efficient collection of scientific information from remote areas of the seafloor.
 The Commission noted that such technological advancements could enable more effective execution of environmental impact studies and other testing activities by contractors.
-The Commission discussed transferrable industry innovations that had been successfully applied in offshore mining industries.
+The Commission discussed transferrable industry innovations which had been successfully applied in offshore mining industries.